ual-cci/MSc-Coding-1/session2.md

 - How can I make something happen visually based on a sound?

 For this you need to do some form of analysis of the sound output.
 The first method you should probably try is to get the average of a block of samples.
-This super easy using the very first example I showed you, as I'm collecting blocks of samples (the sample buffer) which gives us a list 1024 numbers around 100 times a second.
+This is super easy using the very first example I showed you, as I'm collecting blocks of samples (the sample buffer) which gives us a list 1024 numbers around 100 times a second.
 You can calculate the mean, and then use this to make something happen.
 Another method would be to get a spectrogram (using the FFT Analyser - I recommend you check out the excellent tutorial by Nick Collins, which is here on the MIMIC Project website : https://mimicproject.com/guides/mmll ).

 - I'm calculating the mean of each sample buffer and this is working OK, but sometimes it seems not to capture the intensity of the signal very well.
 Is there a better way?